ankumar1985/CS-Anish-August-GradleDemo/README.md

 10.go to the source location through command promt.
 C:\<system path>\GradleDemo

-11.Execute the below command make sure your HSQL server data base is runing .
+11.Execute the below command make sure your HSQL server data base is running .

 C:\<system path>\GradleDemo>gradlew task

 C:\<system path>\GradleDemo>gradlew build

 C:\<system path>\GradleDemo>gradlew run

 And if build is succesfull,the project is completed and you can verify the results in database.